paulskirk53/Observatory-wiki/Equipment and Power.md

 The equipment list and power method is as follows:

-Can be viaSSR40DD (switches ample current)
+Can be via SSR40DD (switches ample current)

 - Sitech Controller currently powered by a 12v battery cable direct to batt
 - SXH814C imaging camera currently mains adapter in use with victron inverter